elbayoumi/elbayoumi/README.md

 - **Current** — Building and maintaining production-grade web platforms for B2B/B2C clients.
 - **4+ Years** — End-to-end delivery across backend, frontend, and DevOps responsibilities.
 - **Postgraduate Diploma** — Computer Science, Faculty of Graduate Studies for Statistical Research, Cairo University.

+## 🎯 Goals

+I'm on a mission to grow as a developer and contribute to impactful projects continuously.
+Whether collaborating with a dynamic team or innovating on my own, I aim to build software that solves real-world problems and drives positive change.

+If you're working on something exciting — let’s talk!

 ## Service Menu
 - **Product Engineering:** Feature delivery with clean architectures, automated tests, and CI/CD readiness.